 This result is surprising in at least two respects.
 First, unlike May's theorem, it requires no monotonicity condition on the aggregation function; monotonicity follows from the other conditions.
-Second, unlike almost all results in the field of judgment aggregation, it requires no assumptions about the agenda.
-Existing theorems usually need some agenda complexity assumptions, for example to derive monotonicity if it is not explicitly imposed; so the validity of a theorem for all agendas is rather atypical.
+Second, unlike almost all results in the field of judgment aggregation, it requires no assumptions about the agenda, apart from the exclusion of tautologies and contradictions.
+Existing theorems usually need some agenda complexity assumptions, for example to derive monotonicity if it is not explicitly imposed; so the validity of a theorem for essentially all agendas is rather atypical.

-How can we interpret theorem 1?
-As noted in the introduction, its lesson is somewhat similar to that of Dasgupta and Maskin's much-discussed theorem on the robustness of majority voting in preference aggregation [2].
-Theorem 1 shows that, for a very large class of domains (namely all those including D_2), if there is any consistent aggregation function at all that satisfies anonymity and acceptance/rejection neutrality, then majority voting is the unique such function.
-Non-degenerate domains, such as those introduced below, clearly fall into this class of domains.10
+How can we interpret Theorem 1?
+As noted in the introduction, its lesson is somewhat similar to that of Dasgupta and Maskin's much-discussed result on the robustness of majority voting in preference aggregation [2].
+Theorem 1 shows that, for all minimally rich domains, if there is any consistent aggregation function that satisfies anonymity and acceptance/rejection neutrality, then majority voting is the unique such function.
+Practically all interesting and non-degenerate domains, such as those introduced below, fall into this class of domains.

-To prove theorem 1, we first state a lemma, proved in the appendix.
-Using standard terminology, call aggregation function F independent if, for any profiles (A_1, \ldots, A_n) , (A_1^, \ldots, A_n^) in the domain of F and any proposition $p \in X$,
+To prove Theorem 1, we first state a lemma, proved in the appendix.
+Using standard terminology, call aggregation function F independent if, for any profiles $(A_1, \ldots, A_n), (A_1^, \ldots, A_n^)$ in the domain of F and any proposition $p \in X$,